Skip to content

 Most languages for formal system specification are designed to prove system properties correct.
 But since the learning curve for writing models in these languages is so steep, when the beginner receives a positive result (no failure cases) it is almost certainly because they haven't written the model correctly.
 This creates a weird and frustrating experience where new users can't trust their success and can't appreciate their progresss.

-Fault can be used in this way if you want, but that’s not what I built it for.
+Fault can be used in this way if you want, but that's not what it is built for.
 Fault is based on the assumption that ALL systems fail eventually.
 The purpose of a specification written in Fault is to explore the conditions under which the system might fail.